 Upon entering the temple the first thing you see is the huge gates made by stone.
 The entire temple is built by heavy stones, the temple is so huge that it will take more than an hour to explore the fine-looking temple properly.

-Zoo and Raja Verma Art Gallery are located just next to each other, first, the Trivndram zoo is a site which is filled with exotic animals and some amazingly looking structures.
-After visiting the zoo you can visit the art gallery, it has some of the beautiful paintings by Raja Ravi Verma, Japanese, Chinese, Russian artists’ ancient art work.
+Zoo and Raja Verma Art Gallery are located just next to each other, first, the Trivndram zoo is a site which is filled with exotic animals and some amazing looking structures.
+After visiting the zoo you can visit the art gallery, it has some of the beautiful paintings by Raja Ravi Verma, Japanese, Chinese, Russian artists’ ancient artwork.

 Beaches, all beaches such as Kovalam, Velli etc. are beautiful and a must see site as the sand at all of these beaches is different from one another.
-There are few light houses which can be visited.
+There are a few lighthouses which can be visited.